bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Diagnosing Male Menopause Night Sweats

-2. Physical Examination: Looking for signs of hormonal deficiency or other medical conditions.
+2. Physical Examination: An examination to check for signs of hormonal deficiency or other potential medical conditions.

-3. Laboratory Tests: Measuring testosterone levels (preferably in the morning), as well as other relevant hormones and markers.
+3. Laboratory Tests: Blood tests to measure testosterone levels (preferably in the morning), along with other relevant hormones and markers.

-4. Exclusion of Other Causes: Screening for infections, thyroid disorders, sleep apnea, and malignancies, including an evaluation for prostate cancer if indicated.
+4. Excluding Other Causes: Screening for infections, thyroid disorders, sleep apnea, and malignancies, including an evaluation for prostate cancer, if needed.

-A diagnosis of andropause is made when symptoms are consistent with testosterone deficiency and other causes have been excluded.
+A diagnosis of andropause usually comes when your symptoms are consistent with testosterone deficiency and other potential causes have been ruled out.

 Managing Night Sweats in Male Menopause

-Management is multifaceted, targeting both the underlying hormonal changes and the symptoms themselves.
+Managing night sweats is a multifaceted process that targets both the underlying hormonal changes and the symptoms themselves.

 1. Lifestyle Modifications

-Creating a cool, comfortable sleep environment is essential for managing night sweats.
+Creating the ideal sleep setup is essential when managing night sweats.

 3. Medical Treatments